broadinstitute/warp/pipelines/broad/dna_seq/germline/joint_genotyping/UltimaGenomics/UltimaGenomicsJointGenotyping.changelog.md

 # 1.1.5
-2023-11-09 (Date of Last Commit)
+2023-12-14 (Date of Last Commit)

-* Updated VETS filtering pipeline to GATK version XXX.
+* Updated VETS filtering pipeline to GATK version 4.5.0.0.

 # 1.1.4
 2023-06-29 (Date of Last Commit)